-(2) The azimuthal content of ambient noise changes less over time in the secondary microseism than the primary microseism band.
-(Fig. 6)
+(2) The azimuthal content of ambient noise changes less over time in the secondary microseism than in the primary microseism band (Fig. 6).

-3.3 Azimuthal Content
+3.3 Azimuthal content

-In each of the six diagrams shown in Figure 6, ambient noise SNR peaks at three to four azimuths as marked by color-coded arrows.
-In each microseism band separately, peaks marked by arrows with the matching color correspond to waves that are potentially from the same source region as will be discussed later and illustrated with Figures 7 - 10.
-The back-projected paths and the potential source locations of these peaks will be discussed in the next section.
+In each of the six diagrams shown in Fig. 6, ambient noise SNR peaks at three to four azimuths as marked by colour-coded arrows.
+In each microseism band separately, peaks marked by arrows with the matching colour correspond to waves that are potentially from the same source region as will be discussed later and illustrated with Figs 7-10.
+Note that the yellow and red arrows for the secondary microseisms aim to mark the range over which the signal is the strongest instead of pointing to individual peaks as in the case of the primary microseisms.
+The back-projected paths and the potential source locations of these peaks will be discussed in Section 4, following.

-(1) Ambient noise appears to propagate in all directions (SNR > 5) at both oceanic and continental stations in both microseism bands (Figs. 6).
+(1) Ambient noise appears to propagate in all directions (SNR > 5) at both oceanic and continental stations in both microseism bands (Fig. 6).

-(2) The red, green, and blue arrows in the primary microseism band as well as the red and green arrows in the secondary microseism band mark the azimuths with stronger noise during the winter months, while the yellow peaks in both period bands mark stronger noise during the spring.
+(2) The red, green and blue arrows in the primary microseism band as well as the red and green arrows in the secondary microseism band mark the azimuths with stronger noise during the winter months, while the yellow peaks in both period bands mark stronger noise during the spring months (Fig. 6).

 (3) For the secondary microseism, the azimuthal distribution of ambient noise is temporally and spatially stable for both the OBS and continental stations.
-The strongest energy is observed continuously in the azimuth range between the red and the yellow arrows, which is associated with waves propagating generally to the east (Figs. 6d, e, f).
+The strongest energy is observed continuously in the azimuth range between the red and the yellow arrows, which is associated with waves propagating generally to the east (Figs 6d-f).
 The green peak is not observed on OBSs and is much smaller in SNR compared to the other two peaks.

 (4) For the primary microseism, the four peaks marked by arrows are well separated azimuthally.
-The directionality of the green and yellow arrows are stable across the three station groups, while the azimuth marked by the red arrows rotates by 15 to 30 degrees between station groups.
-The blue peak is observable only on the OBS stations and the southern continental stations (and might be merged with another peak on the northern continental stations) and rotates by more than 140 degrees when observed on the two station groups.
+The directionality of the green and yellow arrows are stable across the three station groups, while the azimuth marked by the red arrows rotates by $15-30^{\circ}$ between station groups.
+The blue peak is observable only on the OBS stations and the southern continental stations (and might be merged with another peak on the northern continental stations) and rotates by more than $140^{\circ}$ when observed on the two station groups (Fig. 6).

-4. Discussion
+4. DISCUSSION